zenml-io/blog.zenml.io/_posts/2022-01-26-mypy-typing.md

 - Type annotate the pieces of the codebase that actually drive the product or business’ profits — these are the ones that you care most that they are robust, so you might want to start there.
 - Type annotate whatever is complex to understand — these are probably the areas where you could benefit from being explicit with what types are being passed in and around.

 All of these are options and it will definitely depend on your particular situation.
+If you want to hear more about a different team that went through this process, make sure to [check out the experiences and insights](https://sethmlarson.dev/blog/tests-arent-enough-case-study-after-adding-types-to-urllib3) of the `urllib3` developers and community.
+Their key takeaway:

+> "*Adding type hints to urllib3 was clearly a huge amount of work, hundreds of engineer hours across several months.
+What we once thought would be a purely developer-facing change ended up making the codebase more robust than ever.
+Several non-trivial logic errors were fixed and our team is more confident reviewing and merging PRs.
+This is a big win for our users and a very worthy investment.*" ([link](https://sethmlarson.dev/blog/tests-arent-enough-case-study-after-adding-types-to-urllib3))

 Do you use type hints in your codebase?
 Come on over to [our Slack community](https://zenml.io/slack-invite/) and let us know!
 We'd love to hear from you.